-She has a 16 years of professional experience in public architecture and landscape/public realm design, having worked at Erect Architecture in London, Kendall Heaton Associates in U.S.A and SANAA in Japan.
-She was a visiting lecturer in architecture at UAL Central St Martins College of Art Spacital Practice Programme in London.
+Nozomi set up her own design practice in the U.K. in 2013, following her studies leading to her Master of Architecture degree from the Architectural Association School of Architecture based in the AA’s woodland Hooke Park campus, where she was a core member of the design and construction team of "Big Shed", an experimental timber-built assembly workshop.
+She has 16 years of professional experience in public architecture and landscape/public realm design, having worked at Root And Erect (formerly Erect Architecture) in London, Kendall Heaton Associates in the U.S.A and SANAA in Japan.
+She was a visiting lecturer in architecture at UAL Central Saint Martins College of Art, Spatial Practice Programme in London.

 2025 Modern Tree Houses, Taschen, Germany.